zachahn/rails_anonymous_controller_testing/README.md

 ## Usage

+Here's a relatively straightforward example.
+There are a few caveats you might need to keep in mind for more complicated cases; see the Caveats section below.

 ```ruby
 class MyControllerTest < ActionDispatch::IntegrationTest
   # 1. Call the `controller` method.
 You must specify the base controller to